Tanmesh4/foxbase-code-challenge/README.md

 2. Node should be installed

 Clone or download the project.
-Open the terminal of your choice and to this project path directory.
+Open the terminal of your choice and navigate to this project path directory.

 ### Step 1:
 Run: